Menopause and Heart Health Infographic

 • High blood pressure

-The early natural menopause (prior to 45 years of age) and the surgical removal of the ovaries can also increase a woman’s risk for cardiovascular disease.
+The early natural menopause (prior to 45 years of age) or the surgical removal of the ovaries can also increase a woman’s risk for cardiovascular disease.

 Take Menopause to Heart